 The scale and nature of a project will determine the level of detail needed in the option appraisal.
 With less complex projects the principles of appraisal apply, but the scale of the process should be proportionate to the scale of the planned project.
-Detailed option appraisals are prepared for the Council's larger and/or more complex projects e.g. Uttoxeter Leisure Centre refurbishment.
+Detailed option appraisals are prepared for the council's larger and / or more complex projects e.g. Uttoxeter Leisure Centre refurbishment, and more recently the replacement of the Council's Fleet.

-The options appraisal forms part of the capital bidding process and is carried out once the Officer has identified the business need for the project and discussed the main objectives of it with their Head of Service and Deputy Leader.
+The options appraisal forms part of the capital bidding process and is carried out once the Officer has identified the business need for the project and discussed the main objectives of it with their Head of Service and Cabinet Member.
 The options available for providing the solution to this business need are then examined and a cost / benefit analysis is prepared for each option, including consideration of any relevant non-financial issues.
 Once completed, the results of this can be incorporated into the Capital Bid Form and the preferred option put forward.